jakubbak-online/deal-hunter/README.md

 pip install -r requirements.txt cd src
 ```
-Now, update config.py with your Telegram Bot API key, and Telegram user id; then, fill in example_data.csv, or specify other location of csv file.
+Now, update config.py with your Telegram Bot API key, and Telegram user id. \
+You can use this guide to go through generating Bot API key: ```https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token```\

+Then, fill in example_data.csv, or specify other location of csv file with info about search specifications.

 You can now, in /src/ use ```python3 main.py```, and it continuously will go through list of your offers, sending message to user specified in config.